Veeragase

 Veeragase/Guggla is a dance form prevalent in the state of Karnataka, India.
 It is a vigorous dance based on Hindu mythology and involves very intense energy-sapping dance movements performed by Jangama.
 Veeragase is one of the dances demonstrated in the Dasara procession held in Mysore.
 This dance is performed during festivals and mainly in the Hindu months of Shravana and Karthika.
-It is performed at all important functions of veerashaivaLingayat household the veeragase artist's are called as puravanta in village side.
+It is performed at all important functions of Veerashaiva Lingayat household the veeragase artist's are called as puravanta in village side.

 Veerashaivism and Veeragaase/Guggla

 The basic tenets of Guggla are drawn from Veeragama (One of the 28 key Shaiva Agamas) and usually Veeragaase performers during their acts will convey some stories from the main six Shaiva puranas like Shiva/Linga/Skanda/Agni/Matsya/Kurma - Puranas, and some Kannada Veerashaiva puranas like Girija Kalyana/Prabhulingaleele/Basava purana/Chennabasaveshwara charite...etc.
 Most popularly conveyed story is of Daksha-yajna.